Fruit Dip with Marshmallow Fluff

 Transfer the fruit dip to a serving bowl, and surround it with fresh fruit.

 I used a mixture of sliced apples, raspberries, strawberries, mango, grapes, clementines, blueberries, and pineapple.
-My favorite fruit to dip was the strawberries!
+The strawberries were my favorite!

 Place toothpicks on the side for easy serving.